IMMM-SFA/naturf/docs/source/user_guide.rst

 Complete Aspect Ratio (100)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ratio of building surface area and exposed ground area to the total building plan area.
 Because **naturf** does not include vegetation, this is the same as building surface area to plan area ratio.
-(Burian 2003, Eq.
-15)
+[Burian2003]_Eq.
+15

 Height-to-Width Ratio (101)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ratio of the building height to the street width. **naturf** generalizes this as the ratio of average height of buildings in the current plan area to average distance from the current building to all other buildings in the current plan area.
-(Burian 2003, Eq.
-18)
+[Burian2003]_ Eq.
+18

 Sky-View Factor (102)
 ~~~~~~~~~~~~~~~~~~~~~